 In 2002, we started out with one objective: to learn more about why more young Black women develop breast cancer.
-As a research team with a focus on hereditary cancer, we sought to understand the role of genetic factors in breast cancer.
-In 2007, our work with CAP members led us to identify a need to conduct research on how to increase awareness about hereditary breast and ovarian cancer in the Black community.
+As a research team with a focus on hereditary cancers, we sought to understand the role of genetic factors in breast cancer.
+In 2007, our work with Community Advisory Panel (CAP) members led us to identify a need to conduct research on how to increase awareness about hereditary breast and ovarian cancer in the Black community.
 Today, our research can truly be described as interdisciplinary.
 Our team has research interests in cancer genetics, epidemiology, health education, and social/behavioral aspects of clinical cancer genetics.

 Our team’s cancer genetics/epidemiological research focuses on:

 - Identification of individuals with genetic and environmental risk factors that place them at increased risk of developing cancer

 - Development of strategies to reduce this risk